Yariya/EarnApp-Earning-Monitor/README.md

     image: fazalfarhan01/earnapp-earning-monitor
     restart: always
     environment:
-      DELAY: 5 # MINUTES TO WAIT AFTER UTC *:00 TO CHECK FOR UPDATE | DEFAULT 5-10 MINUTES
       AUTH: YOUR_AUTH_COOKIE_HERE
       WEBHOOK_URL: YOUR_WEBHOOK_URL_HERE
       AUTOMATIC_REDEEM: 0 # 0 to turn off auto redeem, 1 to turn it on.